bluesunb/flow-my-simulation/README.md

 tensorboard --logdir=~/ray_results singleagent_ring
 ```

-If tensorboard is not installed, you can install with pip, by following command `pip install tensorboard`.
+If tensorboard is not installed, you can install with pip, by following command `pip install tensorboardx`.

 ### Downloads Flow-autonomous-driving repository
 Download related file for training and visualizing:<br/>